 New applications of existing technologies (e.g. novel diagnostic applications of established techniques) are discouraged.

-All Methods Online papers are subject to the same requirements regarding availability of research materials, and computational executables and/or source code as standard articles, as described for individual categories below and in 'Journal Policies'.
+All Methods Online papers are subject to the same requirements as standard articles regarding availability of research materials and computational executables and/or source code, as described for individual categories below and in 'Journal Policies'.